The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 • adding virtual or physical servers as a source if needed via installing software agents.

 Expansion is no longer tied to physical infrastructure, and flexibility is prebuilt into the system.
+Any changes, updates, tweaks, and expansions are made inside the software and do not require any additional budget, procurement processes, or engineer visits.

 5. Remote Access